rolfrm/streamui/readme.md

 The parse method for /array/5 uses the parser for 'ArrayIndex' which only looks at type, while the parse method for /MyWindow/Width uses the parser for any object.

 The value is always a virtual object.
 A virtual can ask its parent for space for storage.

+### Bytecode format.

+To efficiently represent the events in a binary format, its better to have a bytecode format than the string based format.

+Everything inside '//' represent a scope.
+Each scope has a unique ID within its parent.
+And the parent scope decides on its own, depending on type how that is implemented.
+In the initial version, every scope has 4 bytes of storage and ends with a '0'

+The final scope is callable with a set of arguments, for example

+/MyWindow/Width 512

+if the type of '/MyWindow/Width' is not known, it must make a guess.
+It does this by running through all the known parsers.
+It is possible to let the type of objects be known by setting /MyWindow/Width/value_type /types/int

+Once the type of the argument is known the type with be written into the bytecode stream and the type will encode the value into the bytecode stream.

+So /MyWindow/Width 512 would turn into
+[[Id of MyWindow][Id of Width inside MyWindow]0[type of double][8 bytes of double value] So this one line is encoded into
+4 + 4 + 4 + 4 + 8 = 24 bytes of data.

+The first part is also generally useful as a method to look up elements from the byte code.

+The bytecode format has a flaw in the sense that refering to the name of a thing can be done at evaluation time, whereas the ids themselves might change.

+This could be a problem when an object changes.
+For example:
+/MyWindow/Width 512   // Object #1/#2: 512
+del /MyWindow/Width   // delete #2
+/MyWindow/Width 256   // Object #1/#3: 256
+/MyWindow/Width 512   // Object #1/#3: 512

+If the bytecode '#1/#2: 512' is stored and later executed, an error will occur because #2 no longer exists.
+However, one could question why that would be needed.

+### Object copies

+It is up to the object itself to handle references to other objects.

+An object can be created using another object as a basis:
+/MyWindowCopy /Default/Window

+This creates a new object that is linked to the base.
+If any changes happens on the base object those will propagate to the copy.
+If any changes happens on the copy specifically, they will override changes happening on the base object.

+This behavior can be changed by specifying the value handler type  to be different:
+/MyWindowCopy/type /type/NodeReference
+/MyWindowCopy /Default/Window

+In this case since '/type' was specified, the behavior can change.

+### Callable nodes

+cd is a callable node. cd is defined in the global scope.

+'cd /home/..'.

+Likewise '..' and '.' could be things defined in the global scope, so that cd './...'. actually makes sense without anything having to be hardcoded.

+### Actions on the bytecode stream
+Since everything that can be executed has a bytecode representation, the names of nodes also has to be registered here.
+So when something is evaluated, strings are being interned and the internation has to be executed before the action itself.